Zeeekrom/Yuxiang-Huang-IS-Portfolio/Game_Design/READ ME.md

 - Define a **core game loop** that reflects real-world resource management and decision consequences (e.g., “build → monitor → respond to citizen event → optimize”).
 - Build a **feedback system** where player actions generate data that influence game state and visible metrics (satisfaction, resource balance, risk).
 - Design a **modular architecture** for events and behaviors so new content can be added without rewriting major code — reflecting system scalability and governance.
-- Integrate **analytics & transparency**: players can open a *City Dashboard* to view event logs, resource trends, and citizen feedback, mirroring enterprise dashboards in information management.
+- Integrate **analytics & transparency:** players can open a *City Dashboard* to view event logs, resource trends, and citizen feedback, mirroring enterprise dashboards in information management.

 ---